NOAA-EMC/UPP/docs/InputsOutputs.rst

 - For PBL layer averages, the levels correspond to 6 layers with a thickness of 30 hPa each.
 - For flight level, the levels are 30 m, 50 m, 80 m, 100 m, 305 m, 457 m, 610 m, 914 m, 1524 m, 1829 m,
   2134 m, 2743 m, 3658 m, 4572 m, 6000 m, 7010 m.
-- For AGL radar reflectivity, the levels are 4000 and 1000 m (see Appendix A for details).
+- For AGL radar reflectivity, the levels are 4000 and 1000 m.
 - For surface or shelter-level output, the <level> is not necessary.

+.. _create_txt_file:

 Creating the Flat Text File
 ---------------------------